-For the majority of RentAssist Bond Loan applicants, when a tenancy has ended, the Residential Tenancies Bond Authority will refund the bond loan directly to the Department of Health and Human Services.
+For the majority of RentAssist Bond Loan applicants, when a tenancy has ended, the Residential Tenancies Bond Authority will refund the bond loan directly to the Department of Families, Fairness and Housing.

 However there can be some circumstances where the residential rental provider/property manager or owner may want to claim money from the bond.
 This could be because: